How to Manage Your Social Media Amidst COVID-19?

-In the words of Governor New York, Andrew Cuomo, and I am paraphrasing it, 9/11 was nothing as compared to what damage this virus has caused us.
+In the words of Governor New York, Andrew Cuomo, and I am paraphrasing it, 9/11 was nothing compared to what damage this virus has caused us.

-The virus has brought countries like the United States and other developed countries with established safety nets down to the knees.
+The virus has brought countries like the United States and other developed countries with established safety nets down to their knees.
 However, there is no point in giving up, but to have our feet on the ground and fight on.

 When social distancing and isolation are the new norms, social media is the perfect getaway for people to seek closure.
-They get to interact with business pages, speak up if they want to or simply absorb the information they see and move on.
+They get to interact with business pages, speak up if they want to, or simply absorb the information they see and move on.

 So, to have a social media strategy in place now calls for some thoughtful interventions.